Ed Rendell: Mayor of Philadelphia

-Governor of Pennsylvania

 2002 gubernatorial campaign

-When he announced his intent to run for the Democratic Nomination for Governor of Pennsylvania, he did so without the backing of the state party.
+When he announced his intent to seek the Democratic nomination for governor of Pennsylvania, he did so without the backing of the state party.
 The Pennsylvania Democratic Party threw their support behind Bob Casey Jr., son of recently deceased former Governor Bob Casey Sr., whom the party saw as a more electable candidate against the liberal Rendell.
 In a bitter primary, Rendell won the nomination by winning only 10 out of 67 counties: Philadelphia; its suburbs: Bucks, Chester, Montgomery, and Delaware; its exurbs: Berks, Lancaster, Lehigh, and Northampton; and Centre County, the home of Penn State University.

-In the November 2002 gubernatorial election, he defeated Republican State Attorney General Mike Fisher 53% to 44%.
+In the November 2002 gubernatorial election, he defeated Republican State Attorney General Mike Fisher, garnering 53 percent of the vote to Fisher's 44 percent.
 Rendell won not only Philadelphia County, which is heavily Democratic, but also traditionally Republican suburbs of Philadelphia, largely due to his popularity as mayor of Philadelphia.
 These traditionally Republican voters who backed Rendell were called Rendellicans in other parts of the state and were a key part of the success of his campaign.

 In a 2002 PoliticsPA feature story designating politicians with yearbook superlatives, he was named the "Most Likely to Succeed."
 His campaign website was described as having "cutting edge in design for a political site."